Who We Are

 Article 10, Section 3 of the Circle K International Bylaws defines the responsibility of the district as such:

-- To strengthen and extend CKI in the districts and Subregions;
+To strengthen and extend CKI in the districts;

 In summary, the Texas-Oklahoma District performs three essential functions:

-- Leadership development for the district board of officers as they set goals and priorities for the district, mentor existing chapters, and build new chapters
+Leadership development for the district board of officers as they set goals and priorities for the district, mentor existing clubs, and build new clubs

 Developing college and university students into a global network of responsible citizens and leaders with a lifelong commitment to service.